ibm-cloud-docs/activity-tracker/analyze/iam_manage_login.md

 If you are a new user of the {{site.data.keyword.cloud_notm}}, [you must request an IBMid](https://cloud.ibm.com/login){: external}.
 When you register to work in the {{site.data.keyword.cloud_notm}}, you get an IBMid, and an account is created and associated to your IBMid.

 Once you have registered to {{site.data.keyword.cloud_notm}}, you can be invited to be a member in other accounts in {{site.data.keyword.cloud_notm}}.
 When you are invited to work in an account that is different from the default account that is associated with your IBMid, an event with action **user-management.user.create** is generated and available in the  account where you are invited to work.
-Users in the account with permissions to monitor Activity Tracker events can monitor these events through the {{site.data.keyword.at_full_notm}} instance in Frankfurt (eu-de).
+Users in the account with permissions to monitor {{site.data.keyword.atracker_short}} events can monitor these events through the {{site.data.keyword.at_full_notm}} instance in Frankfurt (eu-de).

 For a user to log in successfully to your account:
 1. First, the credentials of the user or service are validated in {{site.data.keyword.cloud_notm}}.